huggingface/diarizers/README.md

 ## Installation

-Diarizers has light-weight dependencies and can be installed in one line:
+Diarizers has light-weight dependencies and can be installed with the following lines:

 ```sh
 pip install git+https://github.com/huggingface/diarizers.git
 pip install diarizers[dev]
 ```

 ## Datasets